How to Build a PPC Offering at Your Digital Marketing Agency

 Most digital agencies offering PPC provide a fully managed solution; they take on full responsibility for the day-to-day management of online advertising campaigns.

-Agencies with managed services typically have some number (one or several depending on the scope of the offering) full time hires devoted solely to PPC, as full-time management requires a significant amount of time and resources.
+Agencies with managed services typically have some number (one or several depending on the scope of the offering) of full-time hires devoted solely to PPC, as full-time management requires a significant amount of time and resources.

 Aside from building and optimizing paid online advertising campaigns across AdWords, Bing, Facebook, and other social platforms, account managers are also responsible for customer relationships; they typically have frequent calls with the client to provide updates, align marketing goals, and report on account performance.